Summary of Chapter 5. Dealing with sizes

 Mobile devices, however, are generally held much closer to the face and have a higher resolution than desktop screens, which implies that a greater pixel density can be tolerated.

 Programmers targeting Apple iPhone and iPad devices continue to work in units of points, but there are 160 of these points to the inch.
 Depending on the device, there may be 1, 2, or 3 pixels to the point.

 Android is similar.
 Programmers work in units of density-independent pixels (dps), and the relationship between dps and pixels is based on 160 dps to the inch.

-The Windows Runtime has also established scaling factors that imply something close to 160 device-independent units to the inch.
+Windows phones and mobile devices have also established scaling factors that imply something close to 160 device-independent units to the inch.